LaurieAnderson92/FullStack-Anderson/README.md

 ## Bugs/Issues:

 Bug1: The Title box displays over the nav-toggle window
+Fix: deployed a Z Axis and moved nav toggle window to be inline with convention

 Bug2: The title-picture is displaying above the title-box
+Fix: Used flex box and absolute positioning

+Bug3: Title-picture seems to be cut off, not a perfect circle

 ## Acknowledgments